In 2016, Sanders was blown out in South Carolina. Has he learned how to win over black voters in 2020? - KTVZ

 In 2016, Sanders was blown out in South Carolina.
 Has he learned how to win over black voters in 2020?

-If there’s one script from 2016 that Bernie Sanders wants to flip in 2020, it’s the one on how he just doesn’t resonate with a wide range of black voters as much as his rivals do.
+If there’s one story from 2016 that Bernie Sanders wants to flip in 2020, it’s the one about how he just doesn’t resonate with a wide range of black voters as much as his rivals do.

 Nowhere will the senator from Vermont face a greater reckoning on this score than in South Carolina, where a majority of the Democratic electorate is black and where, four years ago, former Secretary of State Hillary Clinton beat him in the primary by almost 50 points — a stratospheric margin.